jon-hanson/parsecj/README.md

 # Usage

-`org.javafp.parsecj.Parser` is the primary interface.
-In essence it is as follows:
+`org.javafp.parsecj.Parser` is the primary interface, and the key method is `parse`:

 ```java
 /**